 Thousands of raptors like the Short-Toed Snake Eagle and Griffon Vulture can be seen making the flight, buoyed by the uplifts rising from the Rock of Gibraltar.
 But lookout to the water and you’ll find rare seabirds too, including Scopoli´s and Balearic Shearwater and Storm Petrels, meaning you’ll never be short of things to spot in just a short trip.

 Ebro Delta birding

 Another incredible region of Spain is the Ebro Delta in Catalonia.
-Lying halfway between Barcelona and Valencia, here you’re in with the chance of seeing rare herons like the Little Bittern and raptors such as the Red-Footed Falcon.
+Lying halfway between Barcelona and Valencia, on a wildlife tour here you’re in with the chance of seeing rare herons like the Little Bittern and raptors such as the Red-Footed Falcon.